MV10/mv10.github.io/_posts/2019-01-15-simple-multi-client-websocket-server.md

 `AcceptWebSocketAsync` returns a different type of websocket-specific context.
 Notice the `subProtocol: null` argument.
 A sub-protocol is an application-specific feature meant to control how the client and server will communicate once the websocket is established.
 (It is a "sub" protocol because websockets is the "real" protocol.)
 The client can list the sub-protocols it supports, and this parameter notifies the client of the protocol chosen by the server.
 Examples might be "text" or "json", although it appears sub-protocols aren't a widely-used feature.

 We also use the thread-safe `Interlocked` class to increment the websocket counter, and the result is the unique ID of the new websocket we're about to create.
-In this particular example the ID is only used for output purposes, but in the other WebSocketWithBroadcasts example we'll talk about shortly, it has more important functionality.
+In this particular example the ID is only used for output purposes, but in the other WebSocketWithBroadcasts example we'll talk about shortly, it plays a more important role.

 Finally, the websocket context data and the socket ID are handed off to the websocket processing loop in the `ProcessWebSocket` method.
 This is wrapped in an asynchronous task.
 (The leading underscore-assingment syntax is a [discard](https://docs.microsoft.com/en-us/dotnet/csharp/discards) added in the 7.0 version of the C# language -- it just means we don't care about the return value, but since we do have an assignment, Roslyn won't complain that we haven't awaited or stored the `Task`).